medic/cht-docs/content/en/contribute/code/static-analysis.md

          - `threshold` 7 -> 4
       - [`S3776`](https://rules.sonarsource.com/javascript/RSPEC-3776/) - Cognitive Complexity of functions should not be too high
          - `threshold` 15 -> 5
+   - Disabled
+      - [`S2699`](https://rules.sonarsource.com/javascript/RSPEC-2699/) - Tests should include assertions
+         - Disabled due of rigidity of the rule when detecting `expect` imports and calls to imported functions that have assertions

 Python: